Raphael Odogwu: Club career

 Raphael Chidi Odogwu started his professional career with his childhood club Virtus Verona.
 He later had stints with Real Vicenza, Renate, Altovicentino, and Arzignano before returning to Virtus Verona in 2019.
 On 24 July 2020 he signed a 2-year contract with Südtirol.

+Career statistics

 Personal life

 Odogwu was born in Italy to a Nigerian father and Italian mother.
 His father is from the Igbo tribe.